KStateMachine/kstatemachine/docs/index.md

 }
 ```

+The library provides implementation of such throwing handler by `throwingIgnoredEventHandler()` function.

 ### Pending events

 Pending events are such events that are posted for processing while another event is already processing, for example